-At the heart of the program is GreenBizTRACKER, a web-based and mobile tool used by at least 40 Green Business Programs and seven states nationwide.
+At the heart of the program is GreenBizTRACKER, a web-based and mobile tool used by at least 40 Green Business Programs and nine states nationwide.
 These programs motivate businesses to make voluntary behavior and facility changes that net positive and measurable environmental outcomes.
 As a business moves through an online checklist of verifiable environmental actions, metrics are calculated.
 These metrics document key outcomes such as greenhouse gas emissions reduced, energy saved, gallons of water saved, tons of waste diverted from the landfill and hazardous materials reduced.
 Easy-to-use resources and tools are provided to the businesses to help them along the way.
 Once businesses have completed the checklist, they are recognized or certified and added to an online directory.
 The public can find and patronize these businesses by using the online searchable directory.

 The initial baseline for measuring this program is determined by getting businesses to fill in a green business checklist.
 Over time, businesses are measured against this checklist to determine behavior change.
 Nevada has access to studies, best practices and other resources from successful programs across the country.
 There are many reasons why a green business program makes sense for the State of Nevada.

 - Positive relationship between Government and Business

 - Collect environmental outcome measures for the State of Nevada